VR-Slipstream/SD-Al-Fa/README.md

 # SD-Al-Fa
-Tool to identify web-domains which are alive and generate favicon hash
+Tool to identify sub-domains which are alive and generate favicon hash

 Requirements:
 subprocess, requests, mmh3, codecs, argparse